Skip to content

 This grant program is not limited to renewable energy or energy conservation and efficiency measures, but these measures are eligible for this grant program.

-Offers income-qualified homeowners a comprehensive, whole-house approach to improving energy efficiency and home comfort while saving money.
-Use the loans for the purchase and installation of energy efficiency upgrades.
+• EmPower+: Offers income-qualified homeowners a comprehensive, whole-home approach, plus discounts up to 50% of eligible improvement costs, to enhance energy efficiency and home comfort while saving money.
+The loans may be used for the purchase and installation of energy efficient upgrades.

-Makes going solar accessible and affordable.
-Use the loans to purchase and install solar at home.
+• NY-Sun: Makes going solar accessible and affordable.
+Loans may be used to purchase and install solar at home.

-Offers more efficient heating and cooling option that eliminate fossil fuels.
-Use the loans for purchase and installation costs.
+• PSE&G Home Comfort Program: Offers PSE&G customers more efficient heating and cooling options that eliminate fossil fuels.
+Loans may be used for the purchase and installation costs of air source heat pumps.

 New York City passed Resolution 1121 in August 2005 (effective December 1, 2005) to exempt residential solar energy systems equipment and services from sales tax.

 In July 2012 New York enacted legislation allowing municipal corporations to exempt green buildings from real property taxes.
 It is important to note that this law allows but does not require local governments to extend favorable property tax treatment to green buildings.
-In order for the exemption to apply, a municipal corporation must first adopt an ordinance this effect.
+In order for the exemption to apply, the taxing jurisdiction must first adopt this exemption.

 In order to qualify for an exemption, the new construction or improvement (does not include routine maintenance or repairs) must commence on or after January 1, 2013; be valued in excess of $10,000; and projects must meet the LEED, Green Globes, American National Standards Institute, or substantially equivalent green building certification standards.
 Although the law references allowable green building rating systems/certifications other than LEED, the incentive amounts are described in relation to LEED certification levels.
 The amount of the exemption permitted varies by year and by the certification level achieved.
 Although not specifically identified in the law, it appears that the "year" refers to the property tax year in which the exemption is first claimed and subsequent years thereafter.
 The allowable exemption levels, stated in terms of the percentage of total taxes owed, are as follows: